ska-telescope/ska-osd/docs/src/api/semantic-validation/guide.rst

 Let's take one example
 There is function ``semantic_validate()`` which takes arguments as observing_command_input, tm_data, osd_data, array_assembly, interface
 and raise_semantic.
-It is present in ``src/ska_telmodel/telvalidation/schema``. internally we  call function ``get_osd_data()`` which takes mainly three arguments capabilities, array_assembly, tmdata object and validate command request against OSD capabilities configuration.
+It is present in ``src/ska_ost_osd/telvalidation/schema``. internally we  call function ``get_osd_data()`` which takes mainly three arguments capabilities, array_assembly, tmdata object and validate command request against OSD capabilities configuration.

 below is code sample to call ``semantic_validate()``

 * scenario 1
-    Import 'SchematicValidationError' from 'ska_telmodel' which contains all the customized error messages in string format.
+    Import 'SchematicValidationError' from 'ska_ost_osd' which contains all the customized error messages in string format.

     .. code-block:: python